petemcfarlane/petemcfarlane/source/_posts/2016-04-12-object-orientated-programming-in-php.md

  - will probably have less dependencies on other code
  - easier to debug when things go wrong

+### Properties and Methods

-Properties are like variables that belong to the object.
-They can be set to any primitive types (strings, integers, floats, arrays) or even other objects, and they change or mutate over time.
+Properties are like _variables_ that belong to the object.
+They can be set to any primitive types (strings, integers, floats, arrays) or even other objects, and they can change or mutate over time.

-Methods are similar to functions except they belong, or relate, to the object.
+Methods are similar to _functions_ except they belong, or relate, to the object.
 They are normally split into _imperative_ (commanding) or _interrogative_ (questioning) categories, and ideally each method will __do one thing only__.

-### Visibility

 Properties and methods can have different _visibilities_ (public, private or protected) which alter the scope of the property or method, and affect how other objects can interact with it.